Click Play To Listen Live!

 Bachata has taken on a life of its own and we’re all here for it!

 Tu Bachata Radio was created to keep the love of bachata music that we all have ALIVE during these unforeseen times! ❤️

 We invite you to listen to your favorite bachata music 24/7 on tubachataradio.com and to support our incredible sponsors.

-We offer you live guest DJs playing their hearts out for YOU from across the Nation which includes live streaming during the week!
+We offer you live streamed DJs playing their hearts out from across the Nation.

 For the detailed Live DJ schedule, please visit us on tubachataradio.com/calendar